indeep-xyz/searchyj/README.md

 ## Usage (CLI)

-The output format is generally JSON.

-It has parameters the followings.
+The format of the search result is JSON which includes parameters the followings.

 - uri
-  - The URI of the web site。

 - title
-  - The title of the web site.
-  - The title might be abbreviation.
+  - The title might be abbreviated because its source string is from the list of the search result.
 - rank
-  - The rank order in the search ranking.
+  - The number of the rank order in the search result.
   - This number might have a slight error.
-As a reason for that, SearchYJ pick up the records which has excepted the advertisements in the search result.
-The exception feature is rough machining yet.
+The records collected by SearchYJ is excepted some advertisements from the search result.
+The feature of exception is rough yet.

 ### list

-Print the search results that has collected the ordered number.
+Print the search result.

     $ searchyj list [options] <SearchTerm>

-If the search result was nothing, print a string of an empty Array.
+If the number of the result is none, SearchYJ print an empty array in the form of string.

 #### --size, -s

-The size of the result records.
+This number is the size of the result records.

-If a number of the search result is less than this option's value, search for next page until the sum of the results reach to option's value.
+SearchYJ continues searching and to collecting records until the sum of the records reach the size value.

-If reach the end of searching before reach to option's value, print the collected records at that time.
+If searching is over or become unable to get new records, before reach the size value, SearchYJ print the collected records at that time.

 The default value is 10.

 #### --from, -f

-Start to search from this number of the search ranking.
+The searching process starts from this number of the search ranking.

 ### detect

-Print a record of the search result that has matched own arguments.
+Print the record matched first with the search term.

     $ searchyj detect [options] <SearchTerm>

-If the search result was nothing or did not find, print a string of null.
+If the matching record is none, SearchYJ print a _null_ in the form of string.

 #### --regexp, -r

-A string as a regular expression that want to match with value of a record[key].
+This value is a regular expression used to extract from the search result.
+The matching target in the parameters is depended on the value of _--key_ option.

-The option is required.
+This option is required.

 #### --key, -k

-The key name for comparing values.
-You can pass any of 'title' or 'uri'.
+This value is the name of the matching target which a key name of parameters in records.
+This option receives any of _title_ or _uri_.

-The default value is 'title'.
+The default value is _title_.

 #### --from, -f

-Start to search from this number of the search ranking.
+The searching process starts from this number of the search ranking.

 ### rank

-Print a record of the search result at a particular rank order in the search ranking.
+Print a particular record extracted from the search result by the number of rank order.

     $ searchyj rank [options] <SearchTerm>

-If the search result was nothing or did not find, print a string of null.
+If the matching record is none, SearchYJ print a _null_ in the form of string.

 #### --rank, -r

-The rank order in the search ranking.
+This value is the number of rank order in the search result.

-The option is required.
+This option is required.

 ## Usage (Programming)

-Please read 'lib/searchyj.rb' and others.
+Please read _lib/searchyj.rb_ and others.

 ## Author